sylvanc/pony-lecture/ipr0gram-2.md

 * <!-- .element: class="fragment"--> Messages will be _enqueued_ in order between pairs of actors.
 * <!-- .element: class="fragment"--> Messages can be _reacted to_ in any order.
 * <!-- .element: class="fragment"--> All data is immutable, so no race conditions.
+* <!-- .element: class="fragment"--> But all data in messages is copied anyway.
 * <!-- .element: class="fragment"--> Actors are not garbage collected, and can crash, so actor references can be invalid.

 ----